 Run-walk intervals also control the effort of your run.
 Running is hard, but each run doesn’t need to be (nor should be) a gut-busting effort.
 Walk breaks help you control your breathing and keep your pace under control, so you aren’t struggling to finish by the end.

-Run-walk intervals are simple to do.
-Using a phone app (such as Runkeeper) or stopwatch track the time and divide a 20-30 minute run up into short repeats of running and walking.
 The length of the run intervals and walk intervals depends on your current level of fitness.
-If you are new to exercise in general, you may start with 30 to 60 seconds of running and 1 minute of walking.
+If you are new to exercise in general, you may start with 30 to 60 seconds of running and 1-2 minutes of walking.
+Those with a good fitness base from other sports or activities can start with longer intervals of running and 1 minute of walking.

-Easy also applies to the frequency of your runs and the volume of your training.
-Start with 20-30 minute of running or run-walk intervals three times per week.
+Start with 20-30 minutes of easy running or run-walk intervals two to three times per week.
 There’s no need to run every day, especially when you first start out!
+Your body needs rest days to recover and adapt to the new training load.
+Allow yourself several weeks to gradually increase your mileage (following these general guidelines to increasing mileage).

 You may have a running buddy or a coach to keep you accountable, but ultimately you need to be accountable to yourself.